2018-usfca-biol-422-fall/Maggieychen-06_HW_pipelines_and_BLAST/2018-09-30_preliminary_BLAST_analysis.md

 there was a relatively high pass percentage for the trim (above 90%).
 Thus, the BLAST result is worth analysis.

 ### Taxonomic Results from BLAST
-The taxonomy results from BLAST  on for each running has less consistency on the patterns between human hand and mouse.
+The BLAST result on for each running has less consistency on the patterns between human hand and mouse.
 There are several common bacteria taxa was tested through multiple samples like *bacterium* and *Staphylococcus succinus*, *Cardiobacterium sp. feline oral taxon 346*.
 For the *bacterium*, multiple types are being found, but also a lot of matches just identified as bacterium. for all these cases, the number of matches is around 10, this relatively low number of match might refer to a general match due to un-clear sequence.
-For Staphylococcus succinus,a gram-negative bacteria, it was isolated from cheese surface, and some human clinical settings(Place et al, 2002).But it's role in pathogenesis need to be clarified.
+For *Staphylococcus succinus*,a gram-negative bacteria, it was isolated from cheese surface, and some human clinical settings (Place et al, 2002).But it's role in pathogenesis need to be clarified.

 There is not much pattern that can associate on human palm with its corresponding mouse bacteria community.

 For female experiment group, *Solemya pervernicosa gill symbiont* was found as the highest species in 3 of the samples.
 One for a female mouse, and two for another two different female palm example.
-Solemya pervernicosa gill symbiont was the species has found as the higher species in male samples as well.
+*Solemya pervernicosa gill symbiont* was the species has found as the higher species in male samples as well.
 This appears in three different male's mouse sample.
 For this species, it was only found in either the palm or mouse sample, but not found on both palm and mouse for the same individual.
 Quantitively, the amount of *Solemya pervernicosa gill symbiont* being found in the BLAST